Marjorie E. Chapman Memorial "Everybody Matters" Essay Scholarship

 - be a dependent of a current employee of Barry-Wehmiller Group, Inc. and its subsidiaries and affiliates.

-- submit fully completed application, including the contact information for a letter of reference, and all required supporting documentation by April 15 deadline
+- submit fully completed application, including the contact information for a letter of recommendation, and all required supporting documentation by April 15 deadline

 - enroll full time as an undergraduate at a nonprofit college, university or trade school in the United States or Canada.

-High school seniors and current college students are encouraged to apply.
+High school seniors, recent high school graduates, and current college students are encouraged to apply.
 Applicants may apply for both the Marjorie E. Chapman Memorial Need-Based Scholarship and the Marjorie E. Chapman Memorial “Everybody Matters” Essay Scholarship but may not receive both.

 Applications will be evaluated on the basis of